microsoft/azure-pipelines-extensions/ServerTaskHelper/AzureFunctionAdvancedHandler/README.md

 To successfully run this example, you need to have an Azure Boards work item, an Azure Repo, and a YAML pipeline.

+# Requirements

+To run this example, you need the following:

+- .NET 6 SDK and .NET 6 Runtime
+- Visual Studio 2022 (previous versions don't support .NET 6)

 # Structure

 The Azure Function goes through the following steps: